vstoms/AzureDevops-DockerAgent/README.md

-# AzureDevops-DockerAgent
+# AzureDevops Docker Linux Agent
-Running a self-hosted Azure DevOps agent in Docker
+Running a self-hosted Azure DevOps agent in Docker for Linux

 How to run: